Mastering Non-Human Identity Lifecycles A CISO's Guide

 Real-World NHI Compromise Case Studies and Lessons Learned

-These incidents proves that weak nhi lifecycle management can lead to serious security screw-ups.
-So, what's the lessons to learn?
+These incidents prove that weak NHI lifecycle management can lead to serious security screw-ups.
+So, what are the lessons to learn?

 Securing the Future with Proactive NHI Management